ONSdigital/dp-compose/v2/stubs/dis-cloudflare-stub/README.md

-# Cloud Flare Purge Stub
+# Cloudflare Stub

-This directory contains a stub written in Python to simulate the Cloud Flare purge endpoint for local testing.
+This directory contains a stub written in Python to simulate the Cloudflare purge endpoint for local testing.
 The stub will start with the rest of the dataset catalogue stack when running `make up` or `make up-with-seed`.

 ## Endpoints